ArtifexSoftware/ghostpdl/doc/src/VectorDevices.rst

 ``-dOmitXMPboolean``
    Under some conditions the XMP ``/Metadata`` entry in the ``Catalog`` dictionary is optional and can be omitted.
 It is required when producing PDF/A output however.
 This control will allow the user to omit the ``/Metadata`` entry in the ``Catalog`` dictionary.
 If you try to set this control when writing PDF/A output, the device will give a warning and ignore this control.

+``-dNO_PDFMARK_OUTLINES``
+  When the input is a PDF file which has an ``/Outlines`` tree (called "Bookmarks" in Adobe Acrobat) these are normally turned into ``pdfmarks`` and sent to the ``pdfwrite`` device so that they are preserved in the output PDF file.
+However, if this control is set then the interpreter will ignore the Outlines in the input.

 The following options are useful for creating PDF 1.2 files: